personaelabs/old-website/content/posts/zkemail.md

 The oracle problem is exactly this -- there is no way to trustlessly ingest off-chain identities, stock prices, or physical actions onto web3, meaning that we have to trust intermediaries like Chainlink to do an API request for us to get that data.
 This fundamentally undercuts the premise of decentralization, if individual organizations can control and change all the data ingestion for blockchains at will.

-At Personae Labs, we are working in public to build out this primitive (along with working with folks from PSE for a next-gen version in Halo2).
+At Personae Labs, we are [working in public](https://github.com/zk-email-verify/zk-email-verify) to build out this primitive (along with working with folks from PSE for a next-gen version in Halo2 along with adaptations to JWTs).
 We think the most trustless method so far for web2-web3 integration is proof of email, due to the preponderance of existing signatures that can be verified on chain.
 We simultaneously are spinning off this work from 0xPARC into a fresh research group called the Signed Data Group within Personae Labs, in order to further this line of research.
-If problems like these excite you, reach out to @personae_labs to build with us!
-If you have questions on this as you read it, feel free to open a Github issue on the website repo, or reply, and we will do our best to clarify!
+If problems like these excite you, reach out to [me](https://twitter.com/yush_g) or [@personae_labs](https://twitter.com/personae_labs) to build with us!
+If you have questions on this as you read it, feel free to open a Github issue on the website repo, or reply, and we will do our best to clarify.

 # What it means to have trustlessly verified identity on chain